-SPD pedals are a good choice for the commuter too, who will typically be putting a foot down at stops and walking to bike sheds at the start and end of the ride.
-They’re also good for touring, when you will want to be able to walk around during stops.
+SPD pedals are a good choice for cycling to work too, as you will typically be putting a foot down at traffic lights and walking to bike sheds at the beginning and end of the ride.
+They’re also good for touring bikes, when you will want to be able to walk around during stops.

 Off-road use also means that SPD pedals are designed to shed mud.

 Most SPD pedals have an open construction with a large gap in the centre, so that any mud that accumulates on the bottom of the shoe will fall off and not interfere with pedal engagement or pedalling efficiency.

 The resistance to clogging and walkability make SPD pedals the natural choice for cyclocross racing, as well as mountain biking.
 They are also typically used by gravel bike riders, with the latest gravel shoes offering SPD compatibility.

 SPD pedals are a good choice for your first pair of clipless pedals and for casual use, if you’re nervous about making the switch from flat designs.

 It’s worth roadies considering buying a set of winter SPD boots and pedals for cold and wet riding, when muddy, wet or icy surfaces are common and there’s more chance of muck being kicked up by your wheels to clog your cleats.